Is Rawhide Dangerous For Dogs?

 When rawhide has been tested, Lead, Arsenic, Mercury, Chromium salts, Formaldehyde and other toxic chemicals have been detected in rawhides.
 This is most likely from the glues and paints used.

 So, when a well-meaning friend or family member buys your pooch a mass-produced rawhide chew.
-Do yourself, and your pooch, a favour and chuck them in the bin!
+Do yourself, and your pooch, a favour and chuck them in the bin and stick with natural treats and chews!

 Laura, Reggie & Dolly x